babylonlabs-io/babylon-deployment/deployments/btcstaking-bitcoind/README.md

 ### Generating Finality Providers

-Initially, 3 Finality Providers are created and registered on Babylon through the Finality Provider daemon.
-For each Babylon block, the daemon will now check if the Finality Providers have simnet BTC tokens staked to them.
+The Finality Providers have simnet BTC tokens staked to them.
 The Finality Providers that have staked tokens can submit finality signatures.

 Through the Finality Provider's daemon logs we can verify the above (only 1 Finality Provider is included in all the example outputs in this section for